acrosight/INF142-Project/README.md

 - WebServer for serving frontend and serving REST API for reading sensor data from MongoDB
 - Frontend with some simple Javascript code for fetching data from REST API

-## Getting started
+## Getting started with web-server (local)

+1. Run the following command in the root folder:

-1. Install the required modules (in a virtualenv) by running `pip install -r requirements.txt`.
+    `pip install -r requirements.txt`.

-2. Start MongoDB from command line by running `mongo` (Requires that MongoDB is installed).
+2. Set up a .env file with the following variables in the web-server folder:

+    - APP_PORT
+    - MONGODB_DATABASE
+    - MONGODB_USERNAME
+    - MONGODB_PASSWORD
+    - MONGODB_HOSTNAME

-3. Start the web server by running server.py in the web-server folder.
+3. Run the following command `python server.py` in the web-server folder to start the server.